 Pulp.
-The pulp chamber is where the soft and sensitive tissues are housed, including the nerves, connective tissues, and blood vessels.
+The dental pulp chamber is where the soft and sensitive tissues are housed, including the nerves, connective tissues, and blood vessels.
 As a tooth matures, the pulp provides it with nutrients, but once it’s fully grown, that’s no longer necessary.
-During a root canal, the pulp of the tooth is completely removed, and the tooth receives nutrients from other tissues in the mouth.
+During root canal therapy in Winnipeg , the pulp of the tooth is completely removed, and the tooth receives nutrients from other tissues in the mouth.

 Root.
 This is what supports the tooth structure and anchors it into your jaw bone.

-If tooth decay or infection reaches the pulp or roots of your teeth, you may require a root canal treatment to prevent tooth loss.
+If tooth decay or infection reaches the pulp or root canal of your teeth, you may require a root canal treatment to prevent tooth loss.

 During this procedure, the infected nerves and tissues are removed completely from the tooth.
 Once the root canal of your tooth has been cleaned, it’s filled and sealed for protection.